kdkasad/numbrs/README.md

 ### Functions

-Numbrs supoprt some built-in functions.
+Numbrs supports some built-in functions.
 Functions are called by preceding a group (e.g. parentheses) with the function identifier.

 Example:

     $ numbrs
     > sin(0)
-    0
+    0.00000
     > cos(180 degrees)
     -1.00000